wahidsadik/ansible-role-harden-ubuntu/README.md

 > - The role will only allow login via SSH.
 You need to provide one or more public of machines you want to access from.
 > - Some parts non-idempotent, hence rerunning may not work.

-Warning!
-> The role current doesn't handle more that 1 public file.
-When provided with more than 1, it will put the last one.
->
-> [ ] Fix it.

 Requirements
 ------------